duong98/public-notes/readme.md

 This repo contains some of my public notes on a few tools that I use.
 My notes offer...

-- an introduction to various services for some of the students that I mentor and...
+- an introduction to various services for my students and...
-- a quick reference for rules, syntax and commands for myself.
+- a quick reference for rules, syntax and commands.

 In the age of the internet, no one should have to remember everything.